nottrobin/docs/src/en/credentials.md

 Each page provides details on using this method with its respective provider.

-!!!
-Note:
+[note]
 The `autoload-credentials` command is also used to generate a certificate credential for localhost clouds.
 This is needed for providing access to non-admin Juju users.
 See
 [Additional LXD resources][clouds-lxd-resources-non-admin-creds].
+[/note]

 ### Adding credentials from a file